FATALIC: A novel CMOS front-end readout ASIC for the ATLAS Tile Calorimeter: Upgrade of the Tile readout

 For the HL-LHC, the TDAQ strategy\,\cite{,Collaboration:2285583} foresees a fully digital calorimeter trigger with higher granularity and precision.
 Each super-drawer is replaced by four independent mini-drawers, with half the length of the current drawers to allow easier access to the electronics and improve the reliability of the cooling circuits.
 At the \SI{40}{MHz} rate, each mini-drawer transmits the entire set of digitised data to an off-detector PreProcessor (PPr)\,\cite{Carrio:2014hqa} over two \SI{9.6}{Gbps} optical links (the full readout scheme employs 2048 optical links plus another 2048 links for redundancy).
 The PPr stores the data in pipeline memories and, in parallel, transmits calibrated trigger primitives (energy measured in grouped or individual Tile cells) to the trigger system.
 Upon receipt of a trigger acceptance signal, the reconstructed energy, the time and a quality factor for each Tile cell are forwarded to the data network for event aggregation and storage.

-In the new Tile readout system, the present reliable but outdated Tile \gls{fe} electronics will be replaced by a new architecture that will be able to endure the harsh radiation conditions of the HL-LHC and handle the expected dynamic range of the signal.
+In the new Tile readout system, the present reliable but outdated Tile \gls{fe} electronics will be replaced by a new architecture that will be able to endure the harsh radiation conditions anticipated at the HL-LHC (up to \SI{50}{krad} Total Ionising Dose, as presented in Section\,\ref{subsec:rad}) and handle the expected dynamic range of the input signal.
 The lowest expected signal from physics events is defined by the minimum ionisation Landau peak of muons traversing an A cell (smallest Tile cell) at normal incidence, with a most probable value of \SI{350}{MeV}~\cite{Adragna:2009zz}.
 Considering the typical electromagnetic (EM) scale constant of \SI{1.05}{pC/GeV} and the $e/\mu$ response ratio of $0.91$, the respective charge delivered by a single \gls{pmt} is approximately \SI{200}{fC}.
 On the other hand, the largest expected signal is that of energetic jets, depositing up to \SI{1.3}{TeV} in EM scale (\SI{1.5}{TeV} in hadronic scale) in a single Tile cell.
 To cover this range, the maximum charge requirement for one readout channel is set to \SI{800}{pC}.
 There is however interest in extending the range up to \SI{1.2}{nC} to be able to measure higher energy jets, expected in rare and possibly new physics events.
 In addition to the processing of physics signals, each \gls{fe} electronic card must include a separate channel for large time-constant integration of low amplitude currents.
 This channel is needed for calibration scans using the \gls{cs} system ($\SI{50}{nA}-\SI{100}{nA}$) but also for the monitoring of minimum-bias event rates and the instantaneous luminosity ($\SI{20}{pA}-\SI{10}{\mu A}$).